Jeeva (1986 film)

 Jeeva is a 1986 Indian Hindi-language action thriller film starring Sanjay Dutt and Mandakini in lead roles.
 The film is directed by Raj N. Sippy and produced by his brother Romu N. Sippy under the production house Rupam Pictures.
 The film was a box-office hit.
-The soundtrack of the film contains the ever-popular song "Roz Roz Aankhon Tale".
+The soundtrack of the film contains the ever-popular song "Roz Roz Aankhon Tale" as well as "Chal Aaj Ke Din".

 Plot

 The plot revolves around Jeevan Thakur (Sanjay Dutt) confronting the cunning money lender Lala (Pran) and his ally Inspector Dushant Singh (Anupam Kher), wanting revenge for killing his parents.
 Orphaned at a young age, Jeevan is raised in a gang of dacoits where he takes the name Jeeva.
 After the death of the leader of the gang, Jeeva clashes with Lakhan (Shakti Kapoor), another contender for the leadership, and fall in love with Nalini.